Allahdad Massacre

 This event might also be understood in larger Jewish-Persian relations.
 Many Jews of Mashhad, including the chief of the local Jewish community, Mullah Mahdi Aqajan, served as agents of the British government.
 This fact in addition to recent withdrawal of Iran from Herat in 1838 under diplomatic pressure from the British government, created an increasingly hostile atmosphere towards the Jews in Mashhad.
 Few years after the incident with the intervention of Moses Montefiore the head of British Jewry at the time, Jews were allowed by Muhammad Shah's decree to return to Judaism.
 However most Jews fearing the anger of the local population decided to live outwardly as Muslims and living as crypto-Jews.
 On the outside, they acted as Muslims: their clothes, names, and lifestyles resembled those of their Iranian neighbors.
 At home, however, they secretly taught their children to read Hebrew, lit candles, and observed Shabbat.

-Some Mashhadi Jews did not feel safe in Mashhad anymore and decided to move to other cities in the area such as Bukhara and Samarqand.
-A large group moved to Herat in present-day Afghanistan, where the majority of the Muslims were Sunni and more tolerant of the Jews than the Shiites.

-A group of Persian Jewish refugees from Mashhad, escaping persecution back home in Qajar Persia, were granted rights to settle in the Sikh Empire around the year 1839.
+A group of Persian Jewish refugees from Mashhad, escaping persecution back home in Qajar Persia, settled in the Sikh Empire around the year 1839.
 Most of the Jewish families settled in Rawalpindi (specifically in the Babu Mohallah neighbourhood) and Peshawar.
-Most of these Jews would leave for India during the partition of 1947.

-Nearly a century passed before Mashad's Jews started practicing their faith openly with the coming of the more liberal Pahlavi dynasty (1925–1979).
+Nearly a century passed before Mashhad's Jews started practicing their faith openly with the coming of the more liberal Pahlavi dynasty (1925–1979).
 After World War II, most of them settled in Tehran, Israel, or New York City, with 4,000 moving to the United States, where many ran successful jewelry and carpet businesses.
 The commercial district in Great Neck, New York, has been reshaped to serve the needs of Mashhadis and other Iranian Jews.
 Many businesses there cater to Iranian customs and taste.